What happens in the first 24 hours after CABG surgery?

-Since general anesthesia is used during the CABG procedure, you may
+General anesthesia is used during the CABG procedure, so you may

 be unconscious for several hours after surgery.
 Exactly when you wake up

-depends on a number of factors.
-For example, additional medications to control
+depends on a number of things.
+For example, additional medicines to control

 complications during or after your surgery may keep you unconscious longer.